microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 # ?
 What's the identifier of your extension? hello-world
 # ?
 What's the description of your extension?
 LEAVE BLANK
 # ?
 Initialize a git repository?
 Yes
 # ?
 Bundle the source code with webpack?
-No
+Yes
 # ?
 Which package manager to use? npm

 code ./hello-world